The Path of Zarathustra

 The Path Of Zarathustra is a 2015 Indian magic realism film directed by Oorvazi Irani.
 It stars Oorvazi Irani, Tom Alter, Rushad Rana and Shishir Sharma.
-The screenplay of the movie is written by the celebrated author and writer of Parsi decent, Farrukh Dhondy.
+The screenplay of the film is written by the author Farrukh Dhondy.
 The film was released on 4 September 2015.

 Plot

 The film tells the journey of a young woman born into Zoroastrianism, the religion of her forefathers.
 Her journey starts with a remote village where she sees her grandfather die, to Mumbai, where she is welcomed by her aunt's adopted son who confesses that he still loves her.
 The film also in a unique manner brings back characters from the historical and philosophical past of Zoroastrianism such as Mani, executed by Parsi priests, Mazdak, executed for his radical communistic ideas and Zurvan, a theological avatar of 'Time'.